 - Smartshares NZ Property ETF

 - Kernel NZ Commercial Property Fund

-- AMP Capital Australasian Property Index Fund (also contains Australian REITs)
+- Macquarie Australasian Property Index Fund (also contains Australian REITs)

 Both Smartshares and Kernel funds contain the eight individual NZ REITs mentioned above, while the AMP fund invests in both NZ and Australian REITs.
-To invest in these funds, use a fund platform like InvestNow and Sharesies, or invest directly through the fund manager (e.g. through Smartshares, Kernel, and AMP).
+To invest in these funds, use a fund platform like InvestNow and Sharesies, or invest directly through the fund manager (e.g. through Smartshare, and Kernel).

-– Smartshares vs Simplicity vs AMP vs Kernel – NZ Share Index Fund shootout (contains a comparison on the 3 property funds and where you can invest in them)
+– Smartshares vs Simplicity vs Macquarie vs Kernel – NZ Share Index Fund shootout (contains a comparison on the 3 property funds and where you can invest in them)

 Our closest neighbour Australia has no shortage of individual Listed REITs, which are known as A-REITs over there (Australian-REITs).
 Use a broker like ASB Securities and Direct Broking to invest in them:

 - There are traditional REITs investing in offices, industrial, and retail (e.g. Vicinity, and Scentre – who also own Westfield malls in NZ).

 - The Aussie market also has a few specialised REITs – For example, National Storage (investing in self-storage units), Arena (childcare centres), and BWP Trust (investing almost entirely in Bunnings Warehouse sites!)

 A couple of NZ domiciled index funds invest in Australian REITs: